Small Cap Stocks: Should You Invest?

-Many companies on the ASX and the S&P500 started out as small fish in a big pond and had you invested in one during their very early days, you may be a millionaire today.
+Many companies on the ASX and the S&P500 started as small fish in a big pond and had you invested in one during their very early days, you may be a millionaire today.
 That said, picking these stocks can be high risk, as not all grow into big companies like Apple or Google.

-Because small cap stocks are, by their very nature, high risk, I place them firmly in the “speculation” bucket of your investment portfolio.
-Given this, investing all of your money in these stocks is not a sound retirement strategy or a substitute for a well thought out investment strategy.
+Because small-cap stocks are, by their very nature, high risk, I place them firmly in the “speculation” bucket of your investment portfolio.
+Given this, investing all of your money in these stocks is not a sound retirement strategy or a substitute for a well-thought-out investment strategy.

-So should you invest in small cap stocks?
+So should you invest in small-cap stocks?
 Absolutely but let me share with you some solid rules throughout this article that will increase your chances of selecting the right stocks.

-The key to protecting your capital when investing in small cap stocks
+The key to protecting your capital when investing in small-cap stocks

-This rule applies not only to the different markets you are trading but also to the different classes of stocks, regardless of whether you are investing in large cap stocks, mid-cap stocks or small cap stocks and even penny dreadfuls.
+This rule applies not only to the different markets you are trading but also to the different classes of stocks, regardless of whether you are investing in large-cap stocks, mid-cap stocks or small-cap stocks and even penny dreadfuls.

 I was talking to a trader recently who had read my latest book, Accelerate Your Wealth - It’s Your Money, Your Choice.
 He shared with me that he loved the book, as it opened his eyes to the simplicity of how you can make serious money in the share market, however, he had broken all the rules I advise you should follow and he admitted that he was the very definition of a gambler that I outline in the book.

-Unfortunately, he had put all of his money into two small cap stocks hoping to win big.
+Unfortunately, he had put all of his money into two small-cap stocks hoping to win big.
 And I mean everything by mortgaging his house and borrowing money from credit cards and a personal loan.
 While he validated his reasons for buying the stocks, they were not based on sound trading rules.

 Currently, one of the positions is down $35,000 while the other is in a trading halt and has been for months.
-The good news is that after reading my book he now realizes his mistakes and, more importantly, the true value of getting a good, solid education in trading before you trade.
+The good news is that after reading my book he now realises his mistakes and, more importantly, the true value of getting a good, solid education in trading before you trade.

-Trading small cap stocks
+Trading small-cap stocks

-For some reason, people tend to treat trading in small cap stocks like they do when punting at the races.
+For some reason, people tend to treat trading in small-cap stocks like they do when punting at the races.
 When trading the stock market, however, the stakes are generally much higher because over time the uneducated lose more than they win, and unfortunately some lose everything.
-Interestingly, many of the people I talk to who speculate in small cap stocks tell me that they don’t have a very high tolerance to risk, yet this is exactly what they are exposing themselves to.
+Interestingly, many of the people I talk to who speculate in small-cap stocks tell me that they don’t have a very high tolerance to risk, yet this is exactly what they are exposing themselves to.